New Zealand-Made Energy

 NZ-Made Energy

 Cheaper, cleaner, more secure.
-Homegrown energy for ten million machines.
+New Zealand-made energy running through more efficient electric machines.

 Dry Year Risk